saraalhetela/GPU-Cluster-Scheduler/README.md

 or priority field.
 Deadlines are derived via a slack multiplier off each job's minimum feasible completion time, and priority is derived from a hash of a real grouping field (virtual cluster / user), bucketed Low/ Medium/High.
-These are principled proxies, not ground-truth labels — say so if asked.
+These are principled proxies, not ground-truth labels.

 **Scarcity-training scope.** The agent learns per-job GPU allocation under a real, but approximate, scarcity signal — `compute_hourly_demand`